gabriel-espinoza-77/mde-rce-detection-rule/README.md

 # Remote Code Execution Detection via PowerShell (MDE)

-This project demonstrates the creation and validation of a custom detection rule in **Microsoft Defender for Endpoint (MDE)** to detect potential **Remote Code Execution (RCE)** via PowerShell.
+This demonstration covers the creation and validation of a custom detection rule in **Microsoft Defender for Endpoint (MDE)** designed to identify potential **Remote Code Execution (RCE)** via PowerShell.
 Once triggered, the detection rule automatically isolates the affected virtual machine to prevent further malicious activity.

 The rule targets behavior commonly associated with RCE, where PowerShell is used to download and execute an external file — in this case, a silent installation of the 7-Zip application using `Invoke-WebRequest` and `Start-Process`.

+The demonstration will use a virutal machine named `io-test-vm`.

 ---